S&DS Major FAQs

 These questions can be answered by your residential dean.
 See also the Yale College advising website.

-Cr/D/F cannot be used for the multivariable calculus prerequisite or for any of the core courses in the major.
+Cr/D/F cannot be used for the multivariable calculus prerequisite or for any of the common courses in the major.
 The spirit of Cr/D/F option is to “encourage academic experimentation and to promote diversity in students’ programs.”

 You need to provide the DUS evidence demonstrating your proficiency in the course material.
 For example if you took a similar course elsewhere then provide information such as: syllabus, textbook, exams, problem sets, etc. In addition list any advanced courses you’ve taken at Yale that depend crucially on the course material.